neilslater/secret_store/README.md

 It can be used like a password locker, with all passwords stored under logical keys.
 The level of secrecy using encryption at rest is essentially as strong as the master password used.

-The base encryption uses OpenSSL library AES 256 CBC, and keys are derived from a master password using PBKDF HMAC SHA256 (100,000 iterations).
+The base encryption uses OpenSSL library AES 256 GCM, and keys are derived from a master password using PBKDF HMAC SHA256 (100,000 iterations).
 The master password is also verified against a stored bcrypt hash (work factor 14) - although the module will treat this a bit like authentication for convenience, that is not what is going on, the password is just being verified before use so that